wstoettinger/emojiarea/README.md

 .emoji-menu > div /* the dropdown menu with options */ .emoji-wysiwyg-editor img /* the emoji images in the editor */
 ```

-## Footnotes

-* Huge props to [Tim Down](http://stackoverflow.com/users/96100/tim-down) for the many insightful answers on Stack Overflow having to deal with cross-browser selection handling.
-* If you have a really rad set of emojis and would like to share, please fork this, add them to "packs/", and submit a pull request!
-* For a giant list of emojis (used by Github, Basecamp, et al), see ["Emoji cheat sheet"](http://www.emoji-cheat-sheet.com/).

 ## License